Undergraduate Course: Adsorption 5 (CHEE11016)

 The relationship between the properties of the adsorbent and the process applications will be emphasized.

-This course comprises 20 hours of lectures assessed by written examination and coursework.
+This course comprises 20 hours of lectures and 10 tutorials assessed by written examination.

 The course is delivered in two hour lectures.